 Arbitral Panelist means an individual appointed by an Arbitral Institution to be a member of an Arbitral Panel.

-Arbitral Proceeding means a binding arbitration proceeding initiated by the domain-name holder with an Arbitral Institution to challenge a determination in resolve the claims raised in or to challenge a determination issued in an administrative proceeding under the Policy in which that was initiated by an IGO Complainant.
+Arbitral Proceeding means a binding arbitration proceeding initiated by the domain-name holder with an Arbitral Institution to resolve the claims raised in or to challenge a determination issued in an administrative proceeding under the Policy that was initiated by an IGO Complainant.
 The outcome of the Arbitral Proceeding is final and binding, and the Arbitral Proceeding shall be conducted in accordance with the Arbitral Institution’s applicable arbitral rules, including rules pertaining to discovery, hearings, and communications.

 Complainant means the party initiating a complaint concerning a domain-name registration.